Collections professionals are the quiet heroes for cultural preservation.

 Monitoring isn’t a good value

 We’ve already noted that most environmental monitoring solutions are time-consuming and difficult to use for the vast majority of collections professionals – a group that is working with limited resources, in both time and money.
+These solutions have not been built for cultural preservation purposes.

 No surprise then that most collections professionals say that environmental monitoring is too expensive.
 It’s simply not a good enough value for many collections.
 The real-life impact is that most of the world’s collections are unmonitored.